Free Monitor Test Tool

 Comparison between IPS glow and backlight bleed

-Backlight Bleed vs IPS Glow
+Backlight Bleed vs IPS Glow: How to Tell the Difference

 Backlight Bleed appears as bright spots concentrated at the edges and corners of the screen.
 It remains visible regardless of your viewing angle and is caused by physical defects in the panel assembly.
 Severe backlight bleed may be grounds for a warranty return.